JKWTCN/lora/README.en.md

 ## 🎯 Usage

-- **Add Apps**: Drag files or right-click to create a new project
+- **Add Apps**: Drag files or right-click to create new project
-- **Manage Categories**: Right-click the sidebar to create/rename/delete groups
+- **Manage Categories**: Right-click sidebar to create/rename/delete groups
 - **Launch Apps**: Single/double click or right-click for options

 ## 🔧 Shortcuts